 Cerebral hypoxia occurs when oxygen flow to the baby’s head is disrupted in utero or during childbirth.
-Mild lack of oxygen can cause an acute situation that needs immediate attention to avoid long-term consequences.
-Severe hypoxia can lead to serious brain damage with resulting permanent disabilities or death.
+A mild lack of oxygen can cause an acute situation that needs immediate attention to avoid long-term consequences.
+Severe hypoxia can lead to serious brain damage with resulting in permanent disabilities or death.

-For 29 years, Hensley Cloninger, P.C. has helped families like yours whose children have suffered debilitating injuries.
+For more than 30 years, Hensley Cloninger & Greer, P.C., has helped families like yours whose children have suffered debilitating injuries.
 Our goal is to recover the financial resources you need to give your child the best chances of overcoming the challenges caused by brain damage.

 Doctors have a duty to assess the mother’s condition and take precautions to avoid problems with a high-risk pregnancy or delivery.
 For example, you should be screened for prenatal medical conditions that can reduce oxygen to your baby, including preeclampsia or gestational diabetes.
 In addition, doctors should promptly act to prevent such dangerous delivery situations as: